kovacevic-marko/movie-rental-system/README.md

 # movie-rental-system
-Translation of the system in English language is in progress.System have Desktop and Web application.
+<b>Translation of the system in English language is in progress.</b>System have Desktop and Web application.

+The project facilitates the work of film rental firms.

 <b>Application screenshots:</b>